tarwn/lessthandot-hugo/blogs/content/posts/2015-06-08-t-sql-tuesday-67-what-extended-events-is-missing.md

 ### Stopping a session

-When I created a Profiler trace, I could “Enable trace stop time”, and the trace would end at that particular time.
+When I created a Profiler trace, I could "Enable trace stop time", and the trace would end at that particular time.
 I used this for many reasons – when I started a trace and knew I'd get caught up in something else, and didn't want it to run until I (hopefully) remembered to stop it; when the server would always get slow between, say, 10:00 am and 11:00 am, but no one knew why; or when looking for things that happened in the middle of my night – I didn't want to get up at 2:00 am for Profiler.

 XE doesn't have this capability.
 It's not in the New Session Wizard, it's not in the New Session un-wizard, and it's not in the T-SQL.
 However, this is easy to work around.
 After creating a session, create a SQL Server Agent Job that stops the session, then schedule it.